 FHWA: Ms. Suzette Morales stated there was a proposal to change the definition for urban areas in the most recent census.
 The US Census Office received substantial input on this issue.
 The Census Office plans to finish reviewing comments, January 2022.
 After the official definition is adopted, FHWA will make their determinations for the MPOs and RPOs by Fall 2022.
+In addition, FHWA will review urban roadway classifications as minor collectors are not part of the federal aid program system.
 Ms. Morales also gave an update on the RAISE program, which replaced the previous TIGER and BUILD grant programs.
 FHWA is currently reviewing grant applications and the results will be posted on the FHWA website.
-Mr. Stober asked if FHWA will follow the regular application cycle in the future, which Ms. Morales confirmed.
-Mr. Stober also asked about the distribution of federal infrastructure funding.
-Ms. Morales could not confirm how those funds would be distributed.